CodeWithAhmedd/CodeWithAhmedd/README.md

 ---

 ## 💫 About Me:
-🌱 Currently learning Full Stack Web & App Development at Saylani Mass IT<br>
+🌱 Currently learning Full Stack Web & App Development at Saylani Mass IT
-🎓 Pursuing BBIT at Virtual University (2025–2029)<br>
+🎓 Pursuing BBIT at Virtual University (2025–2029)
-🧠 Working as an Intern (ETL & Oracle DB) at MRP Elite Pvt Ltd<br>
+🧠 Working as an Intern (ETL & Oracle DB) at MRP Elite Pvt Ltd
-💬 Ask me about: HTML, CSS, JavaScript, Tailwind, React & Firebase<br>
+💬 Ask me about: HTML, CSS, JavaScript, Tailwind, React & Firebase
 ⚡ Fun fact: I can speak 4 languages & I debug faster than your WiFi 😏

 ---